stuartridout/teamlink/Documentation/README.md

    ![](images/06.jpeg)

-1. Select the components you want to import (recommended you select all) and click on Import
+1. Select the components you want to import (recommended you deselect Users) and click on Import

    ![](images/07.jpeg)